gnumoreno/scylladb/README.md

   * [Install Helm](https://docs.helm.sh/using_helm/#installing-helm)

-    Do nor forget to run helm init
+    Do not forget to run helm init

     `helm init`